 For example, let's say you have this task:

 - Template: Default

 - Keywords: WordPress, updates, how-to

-- Note: This is an article teaching non-tech-savvy users how to update WordPress on their own.
+- Description: This is an article teaching non-tech-savvy users how to update WordPress on their own.

 You would format this as:

 "How to Update WordPress", "WordPress;Blogging", "WordPress, updates, how-to", "This is an article teaching non-tech-savvy users how to update WordPress on their own."

 Note: this is one entry (one brief).
 Everything inside a double quote (") is one item.
 An item defines an entry's property (i.e. category, keyword, etc.).

 Note that we left out the template name since we want to use the default template for this example.
 But if you want to use a different template, you'll have to add the template's name at the end of an entry.

 - The items should be in this order:

 - Every item should be enclosed by a double quotation mark ("item").